 Codeine is absorbed by the gastrointestinal tract and transferred to different body tissues.
 The drug is metabolized by the liver, and its metabolic elements are discharged by the kidneys.
 It is converted into morphine and then becomes norcodeine, a derivative of codeine.

 Codeine metabolizes at a rate of about 30 milligrams per hour.
-About 90 percent of the drug will be removed from the body within a day.
+Only about 10 percent of the opiate will stay in your system for more than a day.
 In many people, just 10 percent of the drug is converted into morphine.

 A growing trend in recent years has been consuming sizzurp, a candy-flavored drink that includes codeine prescription cough syrup, soda and sometimes a Jolly Rancher candy.
 Also known as “lean” or “purple drink,” sizzurp gained nationwide popularity more than a decade ago after numerous hip hop musicians referenced the concoction in their songs.